mohsenoid/navigation-view/README.md

 # navigation_view

 <h1>Android Navigation View</h1>
-<p>This is a navigation view buttons for Android Applications.
-It contains 4 directions buttons and can be disabled by the situation.<br />
+This is a navigation view for Android Applications.
+It contains 4-direction buttons which can be disabled in different situations.<br />

 Designed By: <a href="http://www.mirhoseini.com" target="_blank"><b>Mohsen Mirhoseini Argi</b></a><br />